Catalyst for Change

 The bad news is that the winning design simply isn’t the solution to breathing life into Capitol Mall.
 The good news, however, is that there are many exciting ideas contained within the dozens of entries, including some components of the winning Capitol Canopy concept.

 Take, for example, the concept from architects Stan and Jess Field in Palo Alto, pictured at the beginning of this article (it received an honorable mention from the judges).
 It offers the idea of a nine-story walk-up observation tower in the middle of the mall that echoes the shape of the Tower Bridge and symbolically extends the river to the mall with appealing water features.
-Not only does it add a new architectural landmark to the skyline, but it also gives locals and visitors an unprecedented view of the Capitol and Tower Bridge.
+Not only does it add a new architectural landmark to the skyline, but it also gives locals and visitors a brand new view of the Capitol and Tower Bridge.

-page 74 in this issue.
+Another proposal (pictured above) that includes an observation tower is by Arkansas architect Chris Sullivan.
 In his proposal, instead of simply adding trees, he’s suggesting that we create architecture based on trees, like a 440-foot Sequoia Spire with solar panels, an observation deck and possibly a restaurant near the top.
 He also proposes constructing a second level above Capitol Mall that allows for continuous pedestrian access, powerful views and more architectural shapes based on native trees like oaks and weeping willows.
 The second-level concept reminds me of New York’s incredibly popular High Line, which is an urban park built on an old raised subway platform that snakes through the dense urban forest of Manhattan.

 But another intriguing option is to build down.
-Virginia architect Stephen Zuber of KGD Architecture, whose proposal (pictured on this page) took third place in the Catalyst competition, came up with his own concept of creating an uninterrupted public space by going under the roads that cross Capitol Mall, but also constructing a raised walkway near the Tower Bridge that allows for generous public views of the mall, Capitol, bridge and river.
+Virginia architect Stephen Zuber of KGD Architecture, whose proposal took third place in the Catalyst competition, came up with his own concept of creating an uninterrupted public space by going under the roads that cross Capitol Mall, but also constructing a raised walkway near the Tower Bridge that allows for generous public views of the mall, Capitol, bridge and river.

 And there are plenty of intriguing details in other proposals that merit consideration as well.
 The key now is to keep the momentum going.
 The city plans to form a task force soon to determine how best to proceed and there will likely be charrettes in coming months to elicit public opinion.
 In the past, these kinds of exercises have bogged the process down to the point where projects die from inertia.
 We can’t let that happen here.